Its-Deepak-Choudhary/IPL/README.md

 * **Seasonal Trends:** I observed that some teams had consistent winning streaks across seasons, indicating strong team dynamics or well-established strategies.
 ---

-This summary reflects the work that I have done on exploratory data analysis (EDA) for the IPL dataset, including data cleaning, statistical analysis, and visualizations that uncover meaningful insights.

 # Code
 ```python